- Ibycter americanus

 Primary rainforest and forest edges, open grassland with scattered trees, secondary-growth woodland, often along rivers.
 In Honduras, also (is? or was?) found in pine savannah.
 (Different sources disagree as to whether this species can utilize open areas).

 Their diet consists mostly of the eggs and larvae of wasps and bees.
+They are most often seen in branches from the middle of the tree to the canopy.

 They build a stick nest.